 Ordering a roofing report from a trusted drone measuring software, such as Eagleview or GAF QuickMeasure (both of which are fully integrated with the AccuLynx platform and mobile app) will validate your estimate numbers, be delivered directly to your job file, and will already have accurate measurements mapped out, which will save your sales rep time in the field.

 Using drones for your roofing or contracting business can be a huge asset when it comes to documentation and archives.
 However, it’s important that you don’t come to rely on the skillset and license of one or two people.

 Make sure your drone operators are professional – you are trusting them with an expensive piece of company property.
 While accidents can always happen, you should make sure that the person operating the drone always has their certified FAA license on hand, and can report back immediately if something does happen to the drone.

-Know when a drone is an asset, and when it’s more cost and time effective to order a report.
-This may be up to your reps discretion, or you may have a protocol in place.
-Either way, it’s important to remember that while the drone is a fantastic piece of technology, that doesn’t always means it’s the ONLY technology at their disposal.
+Know when a drone is an asset, and when it’s more cost and time effective to use drone measuring software.
+This may be up to your rep’s discretion, or you may have a protocol in place.
+Either way, it’s important to remember that while the drone is a fantastic piece of technology, that doesn’t always mean it’s the ONLY technology at their disposal.

 The best software for roof measuring and more